|Homepage||Directions||Paw Paws||Swarm and honeybee removal|

 If you are not sure what you can do with blueberries you may want to take a look at Pickyourown.com.
 They have some ideas like making blueberry jam, freezing blueberries and a blueberry pie.

 Customers often ask if our berries are organic.
 We tried to be organic but our experience has been that the bushes do not grow well without commercial fertilizer so we have started applying commercial fertilizer.
-We do not spray any pesticides on our farm.
-We are looking for organic ways to deal with a new pest in our area - the Japanese beetle.
+We do not spray any pesticides or herbicides on our farm.
+We are looking for organic ways to deal with a newer pest in our area - the Japanese beetle.

 These two images are from the patch.
 These are Duke blueberries and they are our earliest ripening variety.